Kiarashsedghi/karpg/README.md

 # karpg

-KARPG is a cli ARP packet generator.\n
+KARPG is a cli ARP packet generator.<br/>
-KARPG uses self designed command line parser , usgin strong regex and some string processing functions;
+KARPG uses self designed command line parser , usgin strong regex and some string processing functions.<br/>
 This project is under development.